 - Community of Teachers (COT)

-Many secondary special education students participate in the Community of Teachers (COT) program, which provides a unique support system and added perspective on secondary education.
+This degree is earned through the Community of Teachers (COT) program, which provides a unique support system and added perspective on secondary education.
 As a member, you’ll develop strong relationships with fellow teaching students in ongoing seminars and work directly with a mentor teacher in that put you in real-world classrooms one to two days a week.